Bitwise Goes Big

 And so do some readers.

-California High-Speed Rail: Some Views From the Valley
+California High-Speed Rail No. 6: Some Views From the Valley

 People in Los Angeles and San Francisco often say that the initial links in a proposed north-south system would be "trains to nowhere."
 People from nowhere weigh in.

-California High-Speed Rail: 10 Readers With 10 Views
+California High-Speed Rail No. 5: 10 Readers With 10 Views

 A solution looking for a problem?
 A genuine leap forward?
 The best we can expect from messy political half-measures?
 Or something truly brave?
 Take your pick.

-7 Ways in Which High-Speed Rail Would Help California
+California High-Speed Rail No. 4: 7 Ways in Which High-Speed Rai

 For your reference, the chairman's detailed pro-and-con about the most ambitious current attempt to change America's transportation infrastructure